TheoTime01/Lidar-French-Robotics-Cup-2023/README.md

 ## Introduction
-As a participant in the French Robotics Cup, my student association Galiléo from CPE Lyon engineering school has been tasked with the design and construction of a fully autonomous robot capable of performing various tasks within a prescribed time limit.
+As a participant in the French Robotics Cup, my student association [Galiléo](https://www.linkedin.com/company/galil%C3%A9o-cpe-lyon/) from [CPE Lyon](https://www.cpe.fr/en/) engineering school has been tasked with the design and construction of a fully autonomous robot capable of performing various tasks within a prescribed time limit.
 Specifically, my role entails the development of a mechanism to facilitate avoidance of opponents, which will be accomplished through the utilization of a YDLIDAR X4 device.
 ![image](images/YDLIDAR_X4.jpg)

 ## Context
 The French Robotics Cup is a competition for amateur robotics enthusiasts, including young people in clubs, school groups, or with friends.
 The aim is to encourage learning and practical application of knowledge through a fun and friendly event.
 Participants are tasked with building an autonomous robot and optionally, a secondary robot.
 The 2023 edition of the competition requires robots to complete various tasks such as baking cakes, putting cherries on cakes, putting remaining cherries in a basket, putting wheels in a dish, dressing up for a party, and calculating the bill - all in 100 seconds.
-More information about the competition can be found on their website : https://www.coupederobotique.fr/.
+More information about the competition can be found on their[website](https://www.coupederobotique.fr/).

 ![image](images/cdf-terrain.jpg)